 An ovarian cyst is a fluid-filled sac that forms on or inside an ovary.
 In some cases, the cyst can break open (rupture).
 A ruptured cyst may be treated in several ways.
 You may just need to keep track of your symptoms.
 You may need to take pain medicine.
 In other cases, a cyst may need surgery.

 An ovarian cyst can develop for different reasons.
-Most ovarian cysts are harmless.
-Treatment of a ruptured ovarian cyst depends on whether it is regular or complex.
+Most are harmless.
+Treatment depends on whether it's regular or complex.
 A regular cyst is a simple fluid-filled sac.
 A complex cyst may have solid areas, bumps on the surface, or several areas filled with fluid.

 A cyst that ruptures may cause no symptoms, or only mild symptoms such as pain.
 Ruptured cysts that cause mild symptoms can often be managed with pain medicines.